-Run your flows by pressing a Flic smart button (Preview)
+Run your flows with Flics smart buttons (Preview)

 Trigger your flows by pressing a physical button, known as a Flic, from Shortcut Labs.
 For example, press a Flic to track your working hours, block your calendar, count visitors at an event, or save geographical locations.

-To use Flics with Microsoft Flow, you must have:
+To use Flics with Power Automate, you must have:

 - Downloaded Flic's Android or iOS mobile app, and used it to pair one or more Flics.